The better, brighter future for UI designers on Windows is here.

 - The tools make collaboration and getting feedback easy, which is crucial for good UI design.

 - Last but not least, these tools better support modern UI workflows.

 Modern UI design workflow

-- We start with low fidelity mockups so we can quickly move to prototyping and testing phase
+- We start with low fidelity mockups so we can quickly move to the prototyping and testing phase.

 - As individual components emerge in our mockups, we start to build a pattern library (also called design system or style guide).
-Library allows easy reuse of components across the project
+A library allows easy reuse of components across the project.

 - We design new features by composing existing components.
 If features require new components, we can design them in the context of the new feature and add back to our library.